We represent 12 organizations—not every plan available in your area. Read full Medicare disclosure

 If someone in your household already gets certain benefits, you may automatically meet WIC income rules (categorical eligibility).
 NYS WIC lists examples such as SNAP, Medicaid, TANF, NY State of Health Essential Plan, and Head Start / Early Head Start.

 New York uses an electronic WIC (eWIC) card at authorized grocery stores and pharmacies.
 NYS explains shopping and balances on Using your eWIC card.
-The WIC2Go mobile app (search your phone’s app store for “WIC2Go New York” or see NYS WIC FAQs for current download links) can help you find stores, check balances, and manage appointments—features can change, so follow official NYS guidance.
+The WIC2Go mobile app (search your app store for “WIC2Go New York” or see NYS WIC FAQs for download links) can help you find stores, check balances, and manage appointments—features can change, so follow official NYS guidance.

 NYS also highlights nutrition classes, pregnancy and child health support, and breast pumps when needed.
-The state WIC homepage occasionally features related programs (for example tax credits for families); see WIC Program for current notices.
+The state WIC homepage sometimes features related programs (for example tax credits for families); see WIC Program for current notices.

 You start with an appointment—often by phone or in person—at a local WIC agency.
 You do not apply through SJM Cares.

-On the NYS WIC website, use Wanda, WIC’s chat assistant, to answer a few questions and get connected to a local office so your real appointment goes faster.
+On the NYS WIC website, use Wanda, WIC’s chat assistant, to answer a few questions and get connected to a local office so your appointment goes faster.

 1-800-522-5006 is the statewide Growing Up Healthy Hotline for WIC appointment help (ACCESS NYC).